 George goes off to destroy the machine and Edna has a complete nervous breakdown.
 She begins hallucinating regular people as zombies, prompting an ambulance to take her to the hospital.
 Night falls and things get appropriately creepy, with George wandering along a foggy path.
 Headlights break through the darkness and George is captured by the cops, who have no time for his malarkey.
 George literally yells “the corpses” three times before the inspector slaps the shit out of him.
 Somehow, he escapes and in a small bit of lazy screenwriting, he steals a conveniently available cop car.

 This leads us to an absolute massacre at the hospital.
 Edna is recovering, but downstairs, some wild shit is going on.
-In a beautifully shot sequence, a couple workers dump a body onto the slab and the camera pans away, following the mortician.
-Following him back, he finds the body has disappeared.
+In a beautifully shot sequence, a couple of workers dump a body onto the slab and the camera pans away, following the mortician.
+He turns and finds the body has disappeared.
 Well, that’s...odd, don’t ya think?
 A bit later, we see the aftermath of the attack.
 This zombie absolutely tore this poor guy to pieces as various body parts are strewn about the white room while it chows down on a bloody spleen.
 An attack on the night nurse by three male zombies even has a slightly rapey vibe as they tear off her breast and reach down her skirt to yank out her insides.
 A doctor gets an axe buried in his forehead and Katie gets it as well.
 Next thing you know, Katie’s stabbing her own sister with a syringe.
 The zombies enter the room and Edna is clearly fucked, big time.